rubienr/ultrasonic-motion-sensor/README.md

 ## How to Use

-* compile the project in alerting-device and flash on a device (ESP8266)
+* compile the project in alert-checker and flash on a device (ESP8266)
-* compile the project in alert-monitor and flash on a device (ESP8266)
+* compile the project in alert-receiver and flash on a device (ESP8266)
-* clone and modify the project for your needs
+* clone the project and modify the source for your needs